quilt/EIPs/EIPS/eip-aa.md

 to an attack like this.
 It's possible to carry out on today's network, but the cost of validation is so low that is not a concern.
 Significantly increasing the amount of computation required for validation gives adversaries a larger attack surface.
-This is why is is important for miners to follow the recommended mining strategies as they will minimize their vulnerability to attacks of this type.
+This is why it is important for miners to follow the recommended mining strategies as they will minimize their vulnerability to attacks of this type.

 #### Peer denial-of-service